ben-simmons/dotfiles/README.md

 # dotfiles

-Run `symlink.sh` to update system dotfiles.
 Made for mac and zsh.

+Run `./symlink.sh` to update system dotfiles.

+Run `./brew.sh` to update homebrew packages.